 A brick castle was erected on the site of an older wooden – earth hillfort located in the forks of Obra and Paklica rivers.
 This hillfort was one of the most important Polish fortresses in the times of the first Piasts, defending the territory of Wielkopolska from the north-west.
 Probably already in the thirteenth century there was a stone tower here, but a complete reconstruction in a brick castle occurred in the times of king Casimir the Great, around 1350.

 Due to its key geographical location, the castle was often besieged.
 In 1474 it was occupied by the army of Matthias Corvinus, and in 1520 destroyed by mercenaries supporting the Teutonic Knights in the war with Poland.
 Due to these failures, it was rebuilt and strengthened until 1574.
-At that time two, round artillery, low towers were erected.
+King Zygmunt the Old donated 100 fines for construction works, and 300 in 1528, and another as much in 1533.
+At that time two round artillery bastions were erected.
 The starosts of Międzyrzecz were then eminent magnates and soldiers, such as Jan Służewski, Aleksander Zborowski, Jan Zamoyski, and Stanisław Żółkiewski.

 In 1655, the castle was damaged by the Swedish army, and despite the attempt to rebuild by Piotr Opaliński, it did not rise from the fall.
 At the beginning of the 18th century, its condition was so bad that a new building was built from the city side and was the seat of the starosts.
 After the Second Partition of Poland, the castle together with court buildings, a farm and a park were transferred by the Prussian authorities to the German landowning family.
 From 1945, the monument serves as a museum.